| Location | Top navigation bar > Template Scanner |

 Supported features

-- Template Scanner GitHub App
+By installing the Template Scanner GitHub App and creating pull requests.

 Feature